-The ukulele is such a huge part of Hawaiian culture nowdays.
+The ukulele is such a huge part of Hawaiian culture nowadays.
 And one of the most famous ukulele makers is Kamaka Ukulele.

-Join a guided factory tour and learn about the Kamaka family and how they they been leaders in their industry for nearly a century.
+Join a guided factory tour and learn about the Kamaka family and how they have been leaders in their industry for nearly a century.